N4v1ds0n/budget-ledger/readme.md

 ## Design

-This is a **terminal-only application**, so visual styling is handled through clear, structured text layout and color formatting using `Colorama`.
+This is a **terminal-only application**, so visual styling is handled through clear, structured text layout and color formatting.

 Menus, user prompts, and outputs are formatted for maximum clarity and usability, even in plain text environments.